YINI-lang/YINI-spec/YINI-Specification.md

   * A boolean (true/false/on/off).
   * A list (`[ ... ]`).
   * Another inline object (`{ ... }`).
+  * An empty object `{ }` is allowed as well only in lenient-mode.

 The following rules apply to objects in YINI:
 - Begins with `{` and ends with `}`.
 - Between `{` and `}`, write one or more members of the form `key = value` (a member), separated by commas.
-- Optionally and only in lenient-mode, allow a trailing comma before the closing `}`
+- Optionally and only in lenient-mode, after a value allow a trailing comma before the closing `}`
 - Whitespace (spaces, tabs, newlines) is ignored except inside quoted strings.
 - Comments (e.g. `// ...` or `# ...`) may appear anywhere whitespace is allowed.